Experience the Ausangate Climbing Mountain in Peru

 Day06

 Our representative will pick you up from your hotel in Cusco between 5:00 to 5:30am.
 Then we will be heading to Tinqui village after 3 hours drive, here we rest for a little to buy the last stuff we need.
-From there we keep driving for another 45 minutes to reach the community of Pacchanta(4236m) and spend the night in a local house close to geothermal baths with an incredible views of the mountains along the Vilcanota range.
+From there we keep driving for another 45 minutes to reach the community of Pacchanta(4236m), This is the beginning of hour hike, we will walk for 4 hours towards our camp, aloing the way you will pass through the Ausangate 7 Lakes, and see herds of alpacas.

 At 7am after a energetic breakfast we start our trek to base camp with our arriero carrying the equipment on a horse.
-The trail (22km) passes through several green-blue lagoons at the foot of Nevado Ausangate and then crosses the Jampa Pass (5100m).
-Where you can appreciate the incredible of this mountains range and see the other peaks, Have a lunch around the area with stunning views explore little of it, then we will reach our Base Camp (4800m) on the south side of the mountain about 3pm.
+The trek will be about (15km), it passes through Qampa pass 5,030 meters.
+Where you can appreciate the incredible of this mountains range and see the other peaks, After we walk down to have a lunch with breathtaking views, explore little of it, then we will reach our Base Camp (4,800m) on the south side of the mountain about 3pm.

-After a delicious Inca breakfast early in the morning, we will go up more than 700m to Moraine Camp at 5476m.
-The hike should take 3-4 hours, which gives us plenty of time to rest before the climb.
-Our high mountain guide will prepare our meals to be on shape, also he will tell us the safety speach and show us how to use all our climbing gears, this afternoon we will try to sleep early according our plan to wake up super early the following day
+After a delicious Inca breakfast in the morning, we will start climbing to reach the moraine camp.
+It will be more than 700 meters gained to Moraine Camp at 5,476m.
+The climb should take 3-4 hours, which gives us plenty of time to rest before the climb.
+Our high mountain guide will prepare our meals to be on shape, also he will tell us the safety speach and show us how to use all our climbing gear, this afternoon we will try to sleep early according our plan to wake up super early the following day.

 Moraine Camp - Summit - Base Camp

 At Cusco Climbing we are transparent and provide the specific details of what is included and excluded in our tours.
 We know this is very important so that you know what exactly to bring and you don’t miss anything.
-We provide this information to ensure that you have an incredible experience during your trek and climbing.
+We provide this information to ensure that you have an incredible experience during your Ausangate Climbing Tour.

 WE INCLUDE